 Instructions:

 - Melt the butter in a heavy-bottomed pot, such as a Dutch oven.
-Brown the sausage on all sides (~3 minutes).
-(If the pot you're using doesn't fit all the meat in a single layer, do this step in batches.)
-Using a slotted spoon, transfer the sausage to a plate lined with a paper towel and set aside.
+Add the sausage meat and brown on all sides (about 3 minutes).
+(If your pot doesn't fit all the meat in a single layer, do this step in batches.)
+Using a slotted spoon, transfer the sausage to a plate lined with a paper towel and set aside.1 tablespoon unsalted butter, 1 pound bulk mild Italian sausage meat, broken up into bite-sized pieces

-- Spoon out and discard all but 1 teaspoon of the fat that's in the pot, then add onion and celery and saute until starting to soften (~3 minutes).
-Add garlic and smoked paprika and stir around.
+- Spoon out and discard all but 1 teaspoon of the fat that's in the pot.
+Add onion and celery and saute until starting to soften (about 3 minutes).
+Add garlic and smoked paprika and stir around.1 small onion (4 to 5 ounces), finely diced, 2 celery ribs, diced, 2 garlic cloves, peeled and minced or pressed through a garlic press, ½ teaspoon smoked hot paprika

 - Add chicken broth and water, cover and bring to a simmer.
-Add the broccoli and the browned meat, cover and simmer until the broccoli is tender and the meat is fully cooked (~5 minutes).
+Add the broccoli and the browned meat.
+Cover and simmer until the broccoli is tender and the meat is fully cooked (about 5 minutes).3 cups chicken broth, 1 cup water, 2 cups small broccoli florets

 Wow.
 What a great hearty soup for a cold winters day.
 Made this with a couple tweaks for personal tastes and it was filling and delicious.
 Thanks for sharing it with us.